-Alli is approved for over-the-counter sale — with some exceptions — to overweight adults 18 years and older.
-Both Alli and Xenical are meant to be used as part of a weight-loss plan that includes a low-calorie, low-fat diet and regular physical activity.
+Alli is a 60-milligram, over-the-counter version of orlistat (Xenical), a 120-milligram prescription drug.
+Both Alli and Xenical are meant to be used as part of a weight-loss plan, along with a low-calorie, low-fat diet and regular physical activity.

 - Loss of appetite